 Do not take Xofluza if you are allergic to baloxavir marboxil or any of the ingredients in Xofluza.

-See the end of this leaflet for a complete list of ingredients in Xofluza.
+See the end of this guide for a complete list of ingredients in Xofluza.

 What should I tell my healthcare provider before taking Xofluza?

 Before you take Xofluza, tell your healthcare provider about all of your medical conditions, including if you: